cinnaamonka/GenerateDungeon/README.md

 8.Go back to step 3, until the dungeon is complete

-9.Add the enter and exit at random points in map
+9.Add the enter and exit stairs at random points in map

 # Step by step explanation #